jcolag/entropy-arbitrage/2021-08-26-yesteryear.md

  > **SPOCK**: Personal log, stardate 5373.9, subjective time.
 The timeline seems to have changed again.
 Yet I do not believe I have done anything to disrupt it.
 My memory is quite clear regarding the date my cousin saved my life, and it is tomorrow.
 The kahs-wan ordeal is an ancient rite of warrior days.
 When Vulcans turned to logic, they reasoned they must maintain the tests of courage and strength to keep pure logic from making them weak and helpless.

 Again, if it surprises you that the Vulcans directly associate a rugged kind of independence and masculinity with their "logic," you probably haven't read much of the rest of this series, where I tend to find one of those threads in every episode.
-However, usually it's subtext, whereas [Dorothy Fontana](https://en.wikipedia.org/wiki/D._C._Fontana) just made it text.
+However, usually it's subtext, whereas {% wiki D._C._Fontana|Dorothy Fontana|en %} just made it text.

 And note the excuse:  Their explanation is---if you translate it into modern terms---that this macho posturing is essentially because they're afraid of being called nerds.
 Or, rather, they want to be able to beat up anybody who does so.